varnishcache/varnish-cache/doc/sphinx/phk/http20.rst

 from the protocol.

-My conclusion is that HTTP/2.0 is really just a grandiose name for HTTP/1.2:  An attempt to smoothe out some sharp corners, to save a bit of bandwidth, but not get anywhere near all the architectural problems of HTTP/1.1 and to preserve faithfully its heritage of badly thought out sedimentary hacks.
+My conclusion is that HTTP/2.0 is really just a grandiose name for HTTP/1.2:  An attempt to smooth out some sharp corners, to save a bit of bandwidth, but not get anywhere near all the architectural problems of HTTP/1.1 and to preserve faithfully its heritage of badly thought out sedimentary hacks.